fleetdm/fleet/handbook/product.md

 🧱📡 Fleet core roadmap board: https://github.com/orgs/fleetdm/projects/8

+## Job to be done

+Every product should have a single job that it strives to do.
+At Fleet we use the [Jobs to be Done (JTBD) framework](https://about.gitlab.com/handbook/engineering/ux/jobs-to-be-done/).
+Fleet's overarching job to be done is:

+> When we are maintaining secure laptops and servers as a team, we want to get from understanding
+> what's going on to knowing what we need to do with quality, reliability, and low impact quickly
+> and within budget, so that our organization can achieve our business outcomes.

+## Q1 2022 product objectives

+For Q1 2022, the 7 product objectives we are focused on are:

+#### Ultimate source of truth

+Fleet + osquery gives organizations the ability to see an almost [endless amount of data](https://osquery.io/schema/5.1.0/) for all their devices.
+We want to build on this reputation by always providing the freshest, most accurate, and most understandable data possible in the UI and API.

+##### Execution plan

+We will solve the "Undetermined" performance impact limitation for new scheduled queries as well as reflect unfinished policy runs in the UI/API.
+In addition, we will only advertise working osquery tables inside the product (looking at you `wifi_networks` table).
+Moreover, we will improve the Fleet server's performance and improve reliability and accuracy of the vulnerability detections.

+#### Programmable

+Fleet differentiate's itself from other security tools by providing a simple and easy to use API and CLI tool (fleetctl).
+This allows users and customers to leverage Fleet's superb ability to gather device data in ways that are unique to their organization.

+##### Execution plan

+We will add integrations for policy and vulnerability automations as well as get closer to parity with Rapid7's vulnerability features.
+In addition, we will roll up software and vulnerabilities across the entire organization and teams.

+#### Who's watching the watchers

+Many current Fleet users and customers hire Fleet to increase their confidence that other security tools are functioning properly.
+We will continue to expose valuable information about these tools to meet customer requirements.

+##### Execution plan

+We will invest in sending the health of other installed agents and verify device enrollment in Jamf, Kandji, and SimplMDM.
+In addition we will roll up mobile device management (MDM) and Munki data across the entire organization and teams.

+#### Self-service, 2-way IT

+##### Execution plan

+We will focus on enabling end users to self serve issues with their devices using Fleet Desktop.
+In addition, Fleet Desktop will begin to provide end users with the ability to see what information is collected about their device (scope transparency).

+#### Easy to use

+##### Execution plan

+We will focus on improving the standard query library so that it includes 80% of the most common policies that any organization needs.
+In addition, we will provide documentation that makes it dead simple to deploy on every major cloud platform (Reference architectures, AWS, GCP, Azure) as well as open source our own internal security program.
+Moreover, we will eliminate fear, uncertainty and doubt (FUD) related to the production readiness of Fleet's osquery installers.

 ## Product design process

 The product team is responsible for product design tasks.
 These include drafting